-Unfortunately, senescent cells are not content to simply stay-put; they also impede the activity of neighboring healthy cells by continually releasing pro-inflammatory substances (IL-1, IL-6 and IL-8), vesicles and insoluble proteins (fibronectin, collagen) in the extracellular milieu.
+Unfortunately, senescent cells do not simply stay-put; they also impede the activity of neighboring healthy cells by continually releasing proinflammatory substances (IL-1, IL-6, and IL-8), vesicles, and insoluble proteins (fibronectin, collagen) in the extracellular milieu.

-But these substances don’t just signal to other cells the advanced state of deterioration they’re in; they affect the function of nearby healthy cells.
-And numerous studies have shown the number of senescent cells in the body is directly linked to the aging process and the development of age-related diseases.
+But these substances do not just signal to other cells the advanced state of deterioration they are in; they affect the function of nearby healthy cells.
+And numerous studies have shown that the number of senescent cells in the body is directly linked to the aging process and the development of age-related health problems.

-Even a low level of senescent cells is enough to wreak havoc in healthy tissue and trigger a number of age-related health problems: systemic inflammation, arthritis, atherosclerosis, chronic diseases, sarcopenia, cataracts, insulin resistance, vascular hyporeactivity and more.
+Even a low level of senescent cells is enough to wreak havoc in healthy tissue and trigger a number of age-related health problems: systemic inflammation, arthritis, atherosclerosis, chronic conditions, sarcopenia, cataracts, vascular hyporeactivity, and more.